Zizzamia/san-francisco-the-good-parts/README.md

 I have been living in San Francisco since 2013, but I might miss an incredible restaurant, art gallery or Biergarten in my exploration, so please feel free to contact me on Twitter ([@zizzamia](https://twitter.com/zizzamia)) or send a Pull Request with your suggestions, I would love to uncover more of SF.
 Grazie!

 ### Tarantino
-M chiam Leonardo zizzania ,e quest e a list d l post preferit d San francisc.
+M chiam Leonardo zizzania, e quest e a list d l post preferit d San francisc.

 # Food